gemfarmer/Node-Express-CoffeeStrap/README.md

 2. `config.js` - provides application variables such as API Keys, site name, port.
 For production, be sure to include confidential configurations as enviornment variables.
 3. `database.js` - connecting/disconnecting from the database
 4. `navigation.js` - navigation links for bootstrap

+## Contribute!

+Fork the repo and contribute.
+Check off some of the items on the TO-DO list below!

 ### Todo